Why People Are Moving To Australia In 2020?

 Among the expert speakers at the event hosted by the Australian-UK Chamber, Commonwealth Bank of Australia, and Kea New Zealand, was Dan Barker, Halo Financial’s Head of Private Client.
 Other partners helping Australians and New Zealanders to make the move overseas included pensions specialist, BDH Sterling, recruiter, Robert Walters and software tools provider, Atlassian.

-‘Many nationals are thinking to move back’
+‘Many nationals are thinking of moving back to Australia’

 “The uncertainty caused by Brexit in the UK and the knock-on effect to business has put into sharp focus the difference between the economic outlook in Britain and down under.